krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Wrote fibonacci sequence solution in JS.
 Updated PR for relay docs.

 **Thoughts:** I cannot belive that I forgot how to implement fibonacci sequence in JS - I implemented them asap (both with recursion & by iteration.

+## Day 29: January 30, 2018

+**Today's Progress:** Added polish language to TM conf website.
+Reading & playing with YDKJS book.
+**Thoughts:** This YDKJS book is totaly worth it - every time I read it I'm learning a new thing.